catseye/SixtyPical/doc/SixtyPical.md

 *   It is illegal if src OR dest OR c is uninitialized.
 *   It is illegal if dest is read-only.
-*   It is illegal if dest does not occur in the WRITES AND READS lists of the current routine.
+*   It is illegal if dest does not occur in the WRITES lists of the current routine.
-*   It is illegal if src does not either:
-    *   be a constant, or
-    *   occur in the READS list of the current routine, or
-    *   occur in the WRITES list of the current routine AND that location has previously been written inside this routine.

-Affects n, z, c, and v flags.
+Affects n, z, c, and v flags, requiring that they be in the WRITES lists, and initializing them afterwards.

-dest continues to be initialized afterwards.
+dest and src continue to be initialized afterwards.

 Notes: